peasead/elastic-container/README.md

 3. Change into the `elastic-container/` folder
 4. Change the default password of `changeme` in the `.env` file (don't change the `elastic` username, it's a [required built-in user](https://www.elastic.co/guide/en/elasticsearch/reference/current/built-in-users.html))
 5. Bulk enable pre-built detection rules by OS in the `.env` file (not required, see usage below)
-6. Make the `elastic-container.sh` shell script executable by running `chmod +x elastic-container.sh`
+6. If you're on Linux/MacOS, make the `elastic-container.sh` shell script executable by running `chmod +x elastic-container.sh`
-7. Execute the `elastic-container.sh` shell script with the start argument `./elastic-container.sh start`
+7. Start the stack:
+  - Linux/MacOS: `./elastic-container.sh start`
+  - Windows PowerShell: `.\elastic-container.ps1 start`
 8. Wait for the prompt to tell you to browse to https://localhost:5601 \
 (You may be presented a browser warning due to the self-signed certificates.
 You can type `thisisnotsafe` or click to proceed after which you will be directed to the Elastic log in screen)